Pope Tech: Scan Google Sites Intranet Content

 • If your published website is viewable to anyone in your UMN Campus Google domain, you do not need to explicitly share your site with the account you will use for testing (as long as your testing account belongs to the same campus).

-2. Expand the Authentication Options accordion.
+2. Expand the Authentication Options accordion in the right-hand column.

-4. Leave the Authentication Type drop-down set to Cookie.
+4. Leave the Authentication Type dropdown set to Cookie

-5. In the Login URL field, enter the same URL listed in the Base URL field.
+5. In the Login URL field, enter the same URL listed in the Base URL field

 Configure Advanced Authentication Step 1

-1. Leave the drop-down field for Step Action set to Type into input
+1. Leave the dropdown field for Step Action set to Type into input

 2. Enter #identifierId in the Element Selector (example: #myId) field